 The people who were managing their moms and dads' estate recommended that they look at offering things on eBay.

 Offering products online was a foreign idea for Carolyn and Bootsie.

 Carolyn was an executive director at a non-profit with 20 years experience in the industry, and Bootsie was a former monetary coordinator, insurance representative, and instructor.

-But they quickly found they needed more stock to keep bring in customers, and sales ticking over.
+But they quickly found they needed more stock to keep bringing in customers, and sales ticking over.

-” Of course, we were very exited when all the plates offered, and then other things we purchased or discovered.”
+" Of course, we were very excited when all the plates offered, and then other things we purchased or discovered."

-They were quickly approached by wholesale providers and began buying some items, such as plus-size females’s clothing, in bulk.
+They were quickly approached by wholesale providers and began buying some items, such as plus-size females' clothing, in bulk.

 They called business, Bootsie's Boutique, and started noting items on eBay more regularly.